sy2002/QNICE-FPGA/vhdl/cpu_pipeline/README.md

 from Block RAMs is quite slow.
 This will require some experimenting to determine, whether this proposed optimization will work.

-So I just did a quick test by adding a `falling_edge` triggered flip-flop when reading in the register file.
-The timing is slightly worse, i.e. now a frequency of 55 MHz.
+So I just did a test by adding a `falling_edge` triggered flip-flop when reading in the register file.
+Note that the simulation test still runs as before, because the `falling_edge` does not change the semantics of the pipeline.
+The timing of this change is slightly worse, i.e. now a frequency of 55 MHz.
 The overall size of the design is much smaller, as predicted, but the timing is limited by the half clock cycle.
-So this would suggest that implementing synchronous reads from the register file will improve performce.
+So this would suggest that implementing synchronous reads from the register file will improve performance.
 Alas, this requires (again) another redesign of the pipeline.

+In order to get a rough estimate of the potential performance improvement, I've temporarily changed the `falling_edge` to `rising_edge` when reading from the register file.
+This now breaks the semantics of the pipeline, but I can still run synthesis and implementation to see the timing report.

+This time the freqency jumps up to 67 MHz.
+The longest timing path is now in stage 4 where the destination operand is received from memory, processed in the ALU and updates the `SR` in the register file.
+This suggests that there should be (another) register on the memory output.

+It's too soon to draw any conclusions, but there does seem to be still some options for timing optimizations.

 To be continued...